 I spaced out five cups (400ml each) of bone broth throughout the day.
 Rather than focusing on exact timing, I correlated the broth with more hunger pangs.
 In addition to the broth, I took precisely 30g of l-glutamine.
-30g is much higher than the dosages stated on most packaging, but studies have shown that this higher dosage has beneficial effects on the intestine .
+30g is much higher than the dosages stated on most packaging, but studies have shown beneficial effects on the intestine at higher dosages [10 ].
 To ensure that my body did not react to l-glutamine, I built up to this amount in the days preceding.

-I started fasting on a Monday to ensure my activities levels would be lower than usual.
+I started fasting on a Monday to ensure my activity levels would be lower than usual.
 While I felt pretty hungry throughout the day, I was able to complete regular work tasks without any issues.
-I would say opting broth for real food felt slightly unnatural but nothing too concerning in the short term.
+I would say swapping broth for real food felt slightly unnatural but nothing too concerning in the short term.

 I have been diligently recording my body measurements every week and keeping a detailed spreadsheet to best track my fluctuations.
 My body fat percentage was down slightly the week following the fast but bounced straight back up the next week.
 I have a low body fat percentage of 4-5%, so I believe that only someone that is drastically underweight should practice caution.

 In my opinion, this particular two-day fast would be entirely doable for the average person to follow while also providing significant benefits given the small amount of fasting time required.
-With a focus on healing the gut, fasting can be a crucial (but highly advantageous) practice for anyone – especially those with an autoimmune issue.
+With a focus on healing the gut, fasting can be a crucial practice for anyone looking to repair their digestion – especially those with an autoimmune issue.